rejeep/f.el/README.md

 ### f-directories `(path &optional fn recursive)`

 Find all directories in PATH.
-See `f-entries`.
+See ‘f-entries‘.

 ```lisp
 (f-directories "path/to/dir")